li-yichen/homemade-avery-ucsb-linker/README.md

   if you'd like to generate a new list of journals with python, jsonmaker.py requires: pandas, json, os.

 ## versions log \*<|:-)
-<sub>moved too fast and broke stuff</sub>
+<sub>despite the large version numbers, the code itself did not change very drastically, the developer moved too fast and broke stuff</sub>
 v1.4: previous 3 contained too many typos
-v1.5: added toolbar button and popup
+v1.5: added toolbar button and popup!
 v1.6: fixed typo in popup link v1.7: fixed many other typos
 v1.8: fixed even more typos and updated the lists of journals